tkeer/docs/js/api.md

 #### Run a Mutation

 To add data you need to run a GraphQL mutation.
 The syntax is `client.mutate({ mutation:MUTATION, variables: vars})` which like a query returns a `Promise`.
-The `MUTATION` is a GraphQL document you can write yourself use use the statements which `amplify codegen` created automatically. `variables` are an optional object if the mutation requires arguments.
+The `MUTATION` is a GraphQL document you can write yourself or use the statements which `amplify codegen` created automatically. `variables` are an optional object if the mutation requires arguments.
 For example, if you have a `createTodo` mutation, your code will look like the following (using `async/await` in this example):

 ```javascript
 import { createTodo } from './graphql/mutations';